 Read Skyler’s comments below for more detail.
 (Thanks Skyler!)

-If you’re a national of a Schengen country your Colombia travel visa extension is free.
+If you’re a national of an EU or Schengen country your Colombia travel visa extension is free.

 6. Mock your procrastinating friends